How To Get Rid Of Voles In Your Yard And Garden [2023]

 Smith’s Pest Management offers eco-conscious meadow vole control services in the San Francisco Bay Area that will end the infestation and help you reclaim your lawn.

-Vole traps kill voles instantly and can be an effective way to eliminate large vole populations in your yard.
+Vole traps kill voles instantly and can effectively eliminate large vole populations in your yard.

-To bait the traps, sprinkle the trigger of the trap with oatmeal.
-Reset and re-bait the traps daily until they stop catching voles.
+- Reset and re-bait the traps daily until they stop catching voles.

 When the traps are active, keep grassy and weedy areas surrounding the traps well-mowed, which reduces shelter for voles.